glennj/exercism.io/java/satellite/README.md

 # Satellite

+Welcome to Satellite on Exercism's Java Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Imagine you need to transmit a binary tree to a satellite approaching Alpha Centauri and you have limited bandwidth.
 Since the tree has no repeating items it can be uniquely represented by its [pre-order and in-order traversals][wiki].